|HIRONORI OHTSUKA SENSEI|

 On the 1st April, 1897, Ohtsuka Sensei started school where he studied Shindo Yoshin Ryu Jujitsu , under the supervision of his father.
 Later, when he was 13, he studied the style under Shinzaburo Nakayama Sensei, the third Grand Master of this style of Jujitsu.
 Unlike the other schools of jujitsu at the time, Yoshin Ryu specialised in kicking and punching techniques in addition to throwing, twisting and locking techniques.
 Ohtsuka Sensei continued to study the style whilst at Waseda University from 1910 to 1917.
 He also studied different styles of Jujitsu, concentrating on their positive aspects.
 In doing so, Ohtsuka Sensei learned a great deal about the body's vital points for both attacking and healing purposes.

 In 1922, Ohtsuka Sensei attended the sports festival in Tokoyo, where he encountered Karate taught by Gichin Funakoshi , a Karate instructor from Okinawa, and a man widely held as the "Father of Modern Karate".
 Ohtsuka Sensei was so impressed with this that he visited Funakoshi Sensei on numerous occasions during his stay.
 Funakoshi Sensei was, in turn, impressed by Ohtsuka's enthusiasm and determination to understand Karate and agreed to teach him all he knew about it.
 In the following years, Ohtsuka Sensei set up a medical practice dealing with martial arts injuries.
-His prowess in martial arts had led him to be the Chief Instructor of Shindo Yoshin Ryu Jujitsu at the age of just 30, and an assistant instructor at Funakoshi Sensei's dojo.
+His prowess in martial arts had led him to be a Senior Instructor of Shindo Yoshin Ryu Jujitsu at the age of just 30, and an assistant instructor at Funakoshi Sensei's dojo.

 By 1929, Ohtsuka Sensei was a registered member of the Japan Martial Arts Federation.
 At this time, Okinawan Karate only concentrated on Kata, which is a set sequence of movements against an imaginary opponent (or group of opponents).
 Ohtsuka Sensei thought that the full spirit of Budo, which concentrates on defence and attack, was missing, and that kata techniques did not work in realistic fighting situations.
 He experimented with other, more combatative styles such as Judo, Kendo and Aikido.
 He blended the practical and useful elements of Okinawan karate with traditional Japanese martial-arts techniques from jujitsu and kendo, which lead to the birth of Kumite , or fighting, in Karate.
 Ohtsuka Sensei thought that there was a need for this more dynamic and fluid type of Karate to be taught, so he decided to leave Funakoshi Sensei to concentrate on developing his own style of Karate - Wado .